 CUME: The Committee on Undergraduate Medical Education

 The Committee is responsible for (1) reviewing and recommending policies and programs regarding undergraduate medical education to the Dean of the College of Medicine, and (2) implementing and evaluating the undergraduate curriculum of the College of Medicine.
 Subcommittees of the Committee on Undergraduate Medical Education coordinate and implement the educational program in specific areas.

-The BSS is responsible for (1) reviewing and recommending policies and programs in the biomedical sciences portion of the curriculum to the Committee on Undergraduate Medical Education, and (2) implementing and evaluating the biomedical sciences curriculum.
+The CMCDS is responsible for (1) reviewing and recommending policies and programs in the biomedical sciences portion of the curriculum to the Committee on Undergraduate Medical Education, and (2) implementing and evaluating the biomedical sciences curriculum.